-- A recent study showed that women aged 40 to 60 who experienced sexual assault or harassment were more likely to develop hypertension over 7 years of follow-up.
+- A recent study showed that women ages 40 to 60 who experienced sexual assault or harassment were more likely to develop hypertension over 7 years of follow-up.

 - Those who experienced both sexual assault and sexual harassment had the highest risk.

-- Reducing sexual violence towards women may help protect against cardiovascular issues.
+- Reducing sexual violence toward women may help protect against cardiovascular issues.

 Hypertension (high blood pressure) is a preventable risk factor for developing heart disease.
 This condition is often linked with high levels of stress.

 Researchers have long known that trauma, which includes sexual violence, can affect the body as well as the mind, leading to unexplained pain, headaches, and digestive system issues.

 This is the first large study to link sexual assault and workplace harassment with hypertension.

 Sexual violence and harassment, which can range from catcalls to unwanted touching, is extremely common against women and people assigned female at birth (AFAB).